zeltbrennt/adventOfCode2024/README.md

 Reimplement the grid again.
 Use OOP to have more expressive code.

+### Day 05: Print Queue

+The text hints about sorting all the time, so just build a comparator from the instructions.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
 Every year since then, beginning on the first day of December, a programming puzzle is published every day for